RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Need for Speed Undercover (NTSC-U) [RX9E69]/Codes/Show Destroyed Cop Cars Icon on Minimap.md

 ## Show Disabled/Destroyed Cop Cars Icon on Minimap

-You can see disabled/destroyed cop cars icons on minimap, I also coded it so their icon is white when destroyed, just like NFSMW
+You can see disabled/destroyed cop cars icons on minimap, I also coded it so their icon is white when destroyed, just like NFSMW.
+If you want it to be red instead (like NFSC), replace 4180000C with 4800000C

 <details>
 <summary>Reveal Code</summary>